Add an empty P4 Tool in Assembla

 First, you should make sure that you've added a P4 tool to your Assembla Space.
 Hover over the green (+) button at the top of your screen and select Add P4 Repo to add an empty repository.
 Then, open the P4 tool and select the Instructions sub-tab.
 This page will show you important information that you will need to configure your depot with Assembla.

-Download and install latest P4V client from this link.
+Download and install the latest P4V client from this link.

 Select the family and platform.
 The version is disabled because the latest version is selected by default.